particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 uses it to display the cellular signal strength on the status LED on short press.
 You can, however, replace the contents of this function to do other things instead.

+Note that a very long press of greater than approximately 10 seconds causes a hardware reset of the Monitor One, so be careful to not do that accidentally.

 ## Sending commands